violetwee/udacity_cloud_devops_capstone/README.md

 This is the capstone project for Udacity's Cloud DevOps Nanodegree program.

-In this project, we build a pipeline that starts from a Git commit, which triggers the Jenkins pipeline below to run.
+In this project, we automate a web deployment from a code commit (Git) to an Amazon EKS cluster that is load balanced with blue/green deployment.
+We use Jenkins for this process.

 Jenkins pipeline:
 1. Lint HTML